openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 ### Requesting Transformed Claims

 To request a Transformed Claim, the RP uses the name of the Transformed Claim where it would normally use the base Claim.
-A `$` sign is prepended to avoid confusion with potentially existing normal Claims.
+A colon (`:`) is prepended to avoid confusion with potentially existing normal Claims.

 Example:
 ```json